Cerlancism/Phaser-CE-Device-Info/README.md

 - Location
 - Navigator

-This project the uses boilder plate from <https://github.com/Cerlancism/Phaser-CE-TypeScript-ParcelJS/>
+This project uses the boilderplate from <https://github.com/Cerlancism/Phaser-CE-TypeScript-ParcelJS/>